NewcastleRSE/Standard-Project/README.md

 ## Built With

 This section is intended to list the frameworks and tools you're using to develop this software.
-Please link to the home page or documentatation in each case.
+Please link to the home page or documentation in each case.

 [Framework 1](https://something.com)
 [Framework 2](https://something.com)